 1995 32¢ Phoebe Pember

-Issue Date: June 29, 1995
+First Day of Issue: June 29, 1995

-City: Gettysburg, PA
+First Day City: Gettysburg, Pennsylvania

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

+Pember remained at the hospital until after General Lee’s surrender in April 1865.
 After the war she wrote an account of her wartime nursing experiences.
-Her memoirs, “A Southern Woman’s Story” was first published in 1879.
-Rated as “one of the very best Confederate memoirs,” it provides a vivid account of the conditions in major Confederate hospitals and paints a humane portrait of the common soldier.
+Initially they were printed in The Cosmopolite magazine as “Reminiscences of a Southern Hospital, by its Matron.”
+These stories were then collected in a book, A Southern Woman’s Story: Life in Confederate Richmond in 1879.
+Rated as “one of the very best Confederate memoirs,” it provided a vivid account of the conditions in major Confederate hospitals and painted a portrait of the common soldier.

 Pember traveled the US and Europe after the Civil War and died on March 4, 1913.
 At one time, her childhood home was made into a bed and breakfast.